HOCKEY OPERATIONSSean Burke

 Assistant to the General Manager & Goaltending Coach

-Sean Burke enters his second season as Assistant to the General Manager/Goaltending Coach and his fifth year with the organization.
+Sean Burke enters his third season as Assistant to the General Manager/Goaltending Coach.
 Burke was promoted on July 10, 2012 from Director of Player Development/Goaltending Coach.
 In his role, Burke works with G.M.
 Don Maloney, Asst.
 G.M.
-Brad Treliving and Senior Director of Hockey Administration Chris O’Hearn in all areas of hockey operations, in addition to his responsibilities overseeing all goaltenders in the Coyotes organization and player development.
+Darcy Regier and V.P. of Hockey Operations Chris O’Hearn in all areas of hockey operations, in addition to his responsibilities overseeing all goaltenders in the Coyotes organization and player development.

 In addition to his role with the Coyotes, Burke was recently named to Hockey Canada’s Program of Excellence management group, which oversees hockey operations for the men’s under-17, under-18, and under-20 programs.